The Battle of Camden -- The Return

 The following morning, on Friday, April 21, from 10 a.m. to 8 p.m., reenactors will assemble at Historic Camden to not only honor the Camden 14, but interact with the public in a camp-style setting.
 That evening, the U.S. Army Old Guard will perform its concert and narrated demonstration.
 The soldier’s remains will continue to be in repose at the Kershaw-Cornwallis House for members of the public to pay their respects.

-The three-day event sends omberly on Saturday, April 22 with a sequence of programs that will ultimately end at the Camden battlefield.
+The three-day event ends somberly on Saturday, April 22 with a sequence of programs that will ultimately end at the Camden battlefield.
 A funeral cortège using horse-drawn caissons will leave Historic Camden for Bethesda Presbyterian Church.
 The public is invited to watch the cortège along Broad Street and then follow the procession to Bethesda Church on DeKalb Street.

 The funeral service will be conducted outdoors beginning at 11 a.m.